Tuesday 30 April 2019

 A computer isn’t particularly good at producing natural translations.
 In the end, even very technical translations need to sound natural.

 Translation is a hugely complex matter, yet sometimes we should avoid complex words to explain translation to others.
-Explaining translation simply often is best!
+Explaining translation simply sometimes is best!

 (A German translation of this blog article is available here.)